 Also located in the Multipurpose Building will be the New Student Engagement & Welcome Center which will provide visitors, students, and faculty with a primary entry point to the campus.
 Various student support services will be housed within this building and will serve as a one-stop location for new students.

-The multipurpose building will be anywhere from 60,000 to 70,000 square foot and will be one of the largest buildings on campus
+The multipurpose building will be 127,000 square foot and will be one of the largest buildings on campus

 A dedicated experiential learning space with fully equipped manufacturing labs